WESTERN ISLANDS

 DAY 2 - FRIDAY

-AM: The black volcanic sand sets this landing apart from most.
-It is best known for the dramatic shoreline where we meet a host of species that chose to live between land and sea.
+The black volcanic sand sets this landing apart from most.
+It is best known for the dramatic shoreline where we meet a hosrabida sea leont of species that chose to live between land and sea.
 Particular among these are the endemic Galapagos fur seals which maintain a small colony at the end of our walk.
 Other species of note include American oystercatchers, sea lions, waders, herons, lava lizards and even Galapagos hawks.
 An optional visit takes us to an abandoned salt mine famous in its day for supplying salt to mainland Ecuador.

-PM: Lying at the heart of the archipelago this dramatic island, with its distinctive red-sand beach, is home to sea lions, mockingbirds, finches, endemic Galapagos doves and vermillion flycatchers.
-A walk takes us through a forest of palo santo and cacti to a beautiful overview of the bay.
-Snorkeling here can be excellent, often with large schools of black-striped salemas, sea lions and the ubiquitous turtles.
+endemic Galapagos doves and vermillion flycatchers.
+A walk takes us through a forest of palo santo and cacti to a beautiful overview of the bay.eagles_isla_espanola.jpg

-DAY 3 - SATURDAY
+DAY 3: SATURDAY

-AM: At the far end of a long, level hike we arrive at a strange phenomenon where large blocks of coral lie completely exposed after a dramatic geological uplift in 1954.
-Located at the western base of Alcedo Volcano we hope to run into a few very impressive land iguanas as well as some of the volcanoís endemic Galapagos giant tortoises during the wet season.
+At the far end of a long, level hike we arrive at a strange phenomenon where large blocks of coral lie completely exposed after a dramatic geological uplift in 1954.
+Located at the western base of Alcedo Volcano we hope to run into a few very impressive land iguanas v as well as some of the volcanoís endemic Galapagos giant tortoises during the wet season.

 revealing Isabela islandís dramatic northern volcanoes.
 Once back at sea level the perfect activity is to snorkel along a submerged wall with turtles, lots of fish, penguins and potentially flightless cormorants.
 You might even be tempted by a panga ride or kayak!

-AM: The youngest island of Galapagos and one of the most pristine in the world.
+The youngest island of Galapagos and one of the most pristine in the world.
 Fernandina is simply the ëmarine iguana capital of the worldí.
 This desolate volcanic backdrop is ome to a huge concentration of these enigmatic reptiles.
 Incongruously, sharing the same shoreline, we can find the diminutive Galapagos penguins.
 Here we also have the exciting opportunity to snorkel with marine iguanas feeding underwater, penguins, turtles and the bizarre, endemic, flightless cormorants.

 Difficulty level: intermediate